-The EU's regulatory Framework for Electronic Communications (Telecoms Package), adopted in 2002 and substantially amended in 2009 covers EU spectrum policies, licensing, access/interconnection issues, universal service and consumers' rights.
-Key provisions of the Telecoms Package also include technology neutrality in spectrum management and the importance of the Radio Regulations of the ITU.
-SES's and its customers' activities are governed by the principles of the Telecoms Package, in particular those regarding spectrum policy and those related to the procedures and conditions to authorise the delivery of wireless services including satellite services.
+The new European Electronic Communications Code (the EEC Code) was adopted in December 2018, replacing the EU's regulatory Framework for Electronic Communications (Telecoms Package).
+The EEC Code covers EU spectrum policies, licensing, access/interconnection issues, universal service and consumers' rights.
+SES's and its customers' activities are governed by the principles of the Code, in particular those regarding spectrum policy and those related to the procedures and conditions to authorise the delivery of wireless services including satellite services.

-The Telecoms Package is now under further review, with proposed amendments released in September 2016 under the name European Electronic Communications Code (the EEC Code).
-The EEC Code has been debated within and between the EU Council and Parliament since January 2017, and further changes to the text are expected to be adopted by mid-2018.
-The EEC Code is based on new EU objectives to provide very high capacity connectivity to everyone in Europe by 2025 and 5G communications to the main public and private locations.
-The revised rules will still follow the principle of technology neutrality but will also emphasize the need to govern spectrum in a more flexible manner, by further promoting spectrum sharing policies.
+The EEC Code also sets new EU objectives to provide very high capacity connectivity to everyone in Europe by 2025 (with a minimum of 100 Mbps), and 5G communications to the main public and private locations (cities, hospitals, schools).
+The revised rules still broadlyfollow the principle of technology neutrality but also emphasizes the need to govern radio spectrum in a more flexible manner, by further promoting spectrum sharing policies.